jeremytammik/tbc/a/1887_sheet_view_geom_text.md

 **Answer:** If you want to access the text and visible geometry to recreate a facsimile outside of Revit, you might be able to access text and geometry separately, e.g., using a filtered element collector for real data and a screen snapshot for the appearance.

-Most of the the text data can be accessed using built-in parameters.
+Most of the text data can be accessed using built-in parameters.

 The Title Block is a Revit family, so its geometry can be accessed by reading it from the family definition.